cmrust/directv-remote/README.md

 See the API spec below for actual usage examples.

+Instantiate a Remote class using the IP address of a valid STB, then call any of the Remote's functions to actually talk to the box.

 Functions can be called with or without callback functions.
-If you choose to forego a callback function, it's output will be logged instead of returned.
+If you choose to forego a callback function, it's output will be logged to the console instead of returned.

-If you choose not to pass in an optional parameter, but are still using the callback function, you'll need to pass undefined in place of the optional param.
+If you choose not to pass in an optional parameter but are still using the callback function, you'll need to pass undefined in place of the missing param.
 I plan to refactor to remove this annoyance, but as of now it's not a priority.

 There is a Mocha test suite in the test.js file, that consists of a number of integration tests.
 These tests require a Whole-Home DVR setup (Genie STBs) and actually send commands to the boxes, which expect real responses.